Obarun/66/doc/66-tree.md

 #### Interface

 ```
-66 tree init [ -h ] tree
+66 tree init [ -h ] [ -g group ] tree
 ```

 The behavior of this subcommand depends on the state of the [scandir](66-scandir.html).
-If the scandir is not running, this command will initiate earlier services of *tree*; otherwise it initiates all *enabled* services within *tree*.
+If the scandir is not running, this command will initiate earlier services; otherwise it initiates all *enabled* services.

+Without **-g**, it acts on the single *tree* given as operand.
+With **-g** *group*, *tree* is omitted and the command acts on every tree of that *group* at once, aggregating their services.

 Users, even system administrator, should not need to directly invoke this command.
-This subcommand is primarily used internally by `66 boot` command to initiate earlier services of *tree*.
+This subcommand is primarily used internally by `66 boot` command, which calls it as `66 tree init --group boot` to initiate the earlier services of the boot group.
 Initiation of services is made automatically at each invocation of `66 start` or `66 tree start` command if services were not initiated previously.

 #### Options

 - **-h, --help**: prints this help.

+- **-g, --group** *group*: initiate every tree of *group* instead of a single named tree.
+The *tree* operand must be omitted.

 #### Initialization process